 You-know-what flows downstream.
 Small data problems at the beginning can become really big problems as the data moves through your systems, being processed and combined with other data.
 For example, a missing Sales Territory on a handful of migrated high volume customer records may mean that your combined Sales by Territory reports may be inaccurate.
 Make sure you plan sufficient time to thoroughly and formally test ALL of your downstream applications, databases, analytics and reporting with migrated real data from your ERP Test instance before you go live, leaving enough time in the project schedule to do upstream corrections and re-testing for any defects found.

-Making your Data Readiness Strategy as a well-constructed pillar of the project from the very beginning will help you build that comfort you need for when you turn on that data faucet at Go Live!
+To boil it down -- Following this advice will make your Data Readiness Strategy a well-constructed pillar of the project from the very start and will help build business confidence in their data.
+You will be better prepared to turn on that data faucet at Go Live!